 It takes approximately 1 to 1.5 hours to hike the section of the Baden Powell Trail that passes through Lynn Canyon Park.

 On the North side of the suspension bridge the trail to the left leads you North West through the park.
 A short walk will take you to the popular 30-Foot pool.
 The 30-foot pool is one of the most popular locations among tourists and locals.
 It is a very large area with great spots for a picnic and it features a beautiful swimming hole.
-In summer months you will find several visitors taking a quick refreshing swim to cool off.
-Take extra caution, as the water is extremely cold, even in summer months.
+In the summer months you will find several visitors taking a quick refreshing swim to cool off.
+Take extra caution as the water is extremely cold, even in the summer months.